MJoergen/qnice_cpu/src/registers/README.md

 stage.

 The only register that is treated in a special way is the processor Status Register (R14).
-This is because this registed is usually written to at the end of each instruction together with any optional register writes.
+This is because this register is usually written to at the end of each instruction together with any optional register writes.

 The Stack Pointer (R13) is treated like a normal register (this is handled in